MrFlygerian/NLP-Document-Summary/README.md

 # NLP-Document-Summary
 Testing the capabilities of deep learning using a standard text (Alice in Wonderland).
-The iPython Notebook has a comprehensive description, walkthrough and result evaluation of the test.
+The Notebook has a comprehensive description, walkthrough and result evaluation of the test.